luisfcardoso/NetworkSimulatorTR1/README.md

 ## 💻 About the project

 This application is implemented with C++.
 Its goal is to implement a network simulator and show how layers work.
 This simulation includes application, link and physical layer.
-This program was created for the course "Computer Program Skills 2" (Prof. Rodrigo Bonifacio de Almeida) offered by Universidade de Brasília (UnB).
+This program was created for the course "Teleinformática e Rede 1" (Prof. Geraldo P. Rocha Filho) offered by Universidade de Brasília (UnB).

 <br>